HJ-0746289496/Independent-Project-2/README.md

 2.After downloading,instal it into your Desktop.

+3.Fork the project to your github repository.

-3.Open the terminal and clone the project to your local repository.
+4.Open the terminal and clone the project to your local repository.

-4.Navigate into the cloned project.
+5.Navigate into the cloned project.

-5.Click on Atom .  on the terminal to open the project.
+6.Click on Atom .  on the terminal to open the project.

-6.Click this link  https://getbootstrap.com/ to instal Bootstrap
+##### TECHNOLOGIES USED.

+HTML ,CSS ,JAVASCRIPT AND ATOM.

+#### CONTACTS.

+Phone

+0746289496 ,

+Email

+hamdi46289496@gmail.com.